miloknowles/ocean-perception/README.md

 autonomous robot for monitoring and performing tasks on offshore aquaculture farms (primarily seaweed and oysters).
 Most ocean robots are extremely expensive due to their reliance on acoustic navigation (e.g sidescan sonar).
-One of our main goals was to reduce cost by adopting a "camera-first" approach to ocean robotics.
+One of our main goals was to reduce cost by adopting a "camera-first" approach to vehicle perception.

 This repository contains a few months of work on that project.
+It's not in a very user-friendly state right now, but I'm working on making it easier for others to use.

 ## :memo: Repository Overview